Mikkel1203/MobilePay-AppSwitch-SDK/README.md

 3 - The user confirms the payment.

 4 - The receipt is shown and the user can either tap "videre" or wait for five seconds.
+A counter is showing the time remaining.

 5 - MobilePay switches back to your own app together with a MobilePay transactionId.

 ## Requirements
-* You have a MobilePay business agreement with Danske Bank.
-Read more at [MobilePay Business](https://www.danskebank.dk/da-dk/Erhverv/pages/mobilepaybusiness.aspx).
-* You have received a MerchantId from Danske Bank that you must use when communicating through the SDK.
-* You have downloaded the latest SDK for the wanted platform - [AppSwitch SDK](https://github.com/DanskeBank/MobilePay-AppSwitch-SDK/tree/master/sdk).
+* Please look at the Danske Bank Developer Site for further details [Danske Bank Developer site](http://danskebank.dk/da-dk/mobilepay/pages/app-switch.aspx)

   [1]: https://github.com/DanskeBank/MobilePay-AppSwitch-SDK/blob/master/doc/wiki/images/mobilepay_appswitch_purchase_flow.png "MobilePay AppSwitch purchase flow"